Please note that Simmons is continually working to update our resources as new information becomes available.

 What is the Paycheck Protection Program (PPP)?

 PPP is a quick relief loan program aimed at helping businesses impacted by the coronavirus.
-All loan terms will be the same for everyone.
-This is an SBA 7(a) loan with the following terms:
+This is an SBA 7(a) loan with the following terms, as amended by the Paycheck Protection Program Flexibility Act on June 5, 2020:

-- Loans can be for up to two months of your average monthly payroll costs from the last year, plus an additional 25% of that amount.
+- Loans can be for up to two and a half times your average monthly payroll costs from the last year.
 The amount is subject to a $10 million cap.
 If you are a seasonal or new business, you will use different applicable time periods for your calculation.
 Payroll costs will be capped at $100,000 annualized for each employee.

 - There is a 1% fixed rate.